thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 Empire, despite severe persecution, suggests a powerful underlying conviction, inexplicable by natural means alone.
-The [early Christians were not only willing to die for their belief in eternal life](../../jesus/crediblilty/the-martyrs.md); they lived sacrificially, generously, and courageously.
+The [early Christians were not only willing to die for their belief in eternal life](../../jesus/crediblilty/the-martyrs.md); they lived sacrificially, generously and courageously.
 Why? **Because they believed death was not the end.**

 [**Publius Tacitus**](../../jesus/crediblilty/the-resurrection.md#tacitus-publius-cornelius-tacitus)
 (56 - 120 AD), is widely regarded as one of Rome's greatest historians.
 He came from the wealthy